 Graduate School Guidelines

 Before beginning to create your thesis document, it is a good idea to think ahead about the requirements.
 Visit the NDSU Graduate School Web site for guidelines.
+Or check out this quick reference sheet on Formatting Your Disquisition.

 Consistency is a very important aspect of a thesis.
 Some examples include standard text formatting for margins and chapter headings.
 Use of MS Word allows you to define your own formatting styles according to the graduate school guidelines, so you can reapply or change them for different areas in the document.